privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 $poseidon_3([stateRoot, ballotRoot, sbSalt])$

 Proving preimage of `sbCommitment` is one out of the several steps required to prove that the votes were tallied correctly.
-By establishing that the coordinator knows `ballotRoot`, the coordinator can (using other parts of the circuit) prove that that they know the preimage of the ballot leaves in the batch being tallied.
+By establishing that the coordinator knows `ballotRoot`, the coordinator can (using other parts of the circuit) prove that they know the preimage of the ballot leaves in the batch being tallied.

 ##### `currentTallyCommitment` and `newTallyCommitment`

-A tally is represented by a _tally commitment_, which is the poseidon_3$ hash of:
+A tally is represented by a _tally commitment_, which is the $poseidon_3$ hash of:

 1. $tc_r$: a commitment to the votes per option
    - This is the hash of the Merkle root $r_r$ of the votes and a salt $r_s$, computed as $poseidon_2([r_r, r_s])$